Tropical night

-A tropical night is a term used in many European countries to describe days when the temperature does not fall below 20 °C during the nighttime.
-This definition is in use in countries including Austria, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Spain, Sweden, Switzerland and the United Kingdom.
+"Tropical night" is a term used in many European countries to describe days when the temperature does not fall below 20 °C during the nighttime.
+This definition is in use in countries including Austria, Belgium, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.

 In the United States, by contrast, the term sultry nights is used when the temperature does not fall below 27 °C in the Gulf and Atlantic states.

 Tropical nights are common during heat waves and occur mostly over seas, coasts, and lakes.
 Heat gets stored in the water during periods of sunny and warm weather during the day, which is then emitted during the night and keeps the night temperatures up.

 Croatia

 In Croatia, this occurrence is usually termed 'warm night' (topla noć), but also tropska noć ('tropical night').
 A 'very warm night' (vrlo topla noć) occurs when the temperature stays above 25 C overnight.
 Tropical nights happen regularly at the seaside in summer, and less frequently inland.

 In the 1961–1990 period, there was an average of 10–20 tropical nights a month during the summer at the seaside, but less than one per year in most of continental Croatia.
 However, they have become more frequent in Zagreb since 2000.
 During 1990–2014, Zagreb recorded an increasing trend of 19.5 additional tropical nights per decade.
 In August 2018, the Zagreb–Grič Observatory registered 24 tropical nights, beating the previous record from 2003.